Vitamin B5 (Pantothenic Acid) Rich Foods & Recipes

 Why is Vitamin B5 Important?

 • Energy production: Vitamin B5 is critical in synthesising carbohydrates, fats, and proteins to produce energy.
-It helps convert food into usable energy, essential for cellular metabolism.
+It helps convert food into usable energy, which is essential for cellular metabolism.

 • Hormone synthesis: Vitamin B5 is involved in synthesising steroid hormones, such as cortisol, testosterone, and estrogen.
 These hormones are responsible for various physiological processes, including metabolism, immune function, and stress response.